Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_keyboard/readme.md

 - The demonstration uses the EDBG USB Micro-B port J14 to transfer demonstration application messages on a PC.
 - RGB LED indicates a Device Connection (Attached device has been successfully enumerated and configured).
 This LED is also toggled on Keyboard "CapsLock" press event.

+### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)

+- A commercially available USB Keyboard is required to run this demonstration application.
+- Connect the USB Keyboard to the "TARGET USB" connector (J201) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
+- The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.
+- LED1 indicates a Device Connection (Attached device has been successfully enumerated and configured).
+This LED is also toggled on the Keyboard "CapsLock" Button press event.

 ### <a name="config_18"></a> [SAMA5D27 SOM1 Kit1](https://www.microchip.com/developmenttools/ProductDetails/atsama5d27-som1-ek1)

 - A commercially available USB Keyboard is required to run this demonstration application.